 The Great Migration

 Taking place from January through March the calving season is one of the best times to experience this natural wonder.
-During these months travelers are able to witness the unbelievably cute spectacle of a variety of young animals finding their feet and wobbling their way into their dangerous new world.
-Travelers visiting the migration during this time of year do however need to be aware that Africa can be a harsh place for many of these newborns.
+During these months’ travelers are able to witness the unbelievably cute spectacle of a variety of young animals finding their feet and wobbling their way into their dangerous new world.
+Guests visiting the migration during this time of year do however need to be aware that Africa can be a harsh place for many of these newborns.
 Hungry predators have for months been patiently following the plodding creatures and now, with an abundance of young defenseless newborns emerging daily, action and kills are common during this period.

-From September through October, the plains of the Mara are teeming with wildlife as antelopes, wildebeest, and zebras warily graze always keeping an eye on the ever-present big cats waiting for an opportune moment to strike.
+From August through October, the plains of the Mara are teeming with wildlife as antelopes, wildebeest, and zebras warily graze always keeping an eye on the ever-present big cats waiting for an opportune moment to strike.
 November once again brings rain to the south and like clockwork, the herds begin slowly moving out of Kenya and the great migration begins anew.